Gevaert-Lab/dialipar/README.md

 ##  📦 Data Availability

-Lip Ms experiment processed with DIA-NN and Spectronaut can be found in [Pride](htts:// ).
+Lip Ms experiment processed with DIA-NN and Spectronaut can be found in [MassIVE](ftp://MSV000099740@massive-ftp.ucsd.edu/).
 The raw files were searched with:

--  [DIA-NN v.2.2](https://) with a library free approach (predicted spectral library).
+-  [DIA-NN v.2.3 library free](/quant/Analysis_output/Workflows/library-free_diann_v2-3/input) (predicted spectral library).
 TC and LiP runs are included in only one parquet file.
--  [Spectronaut v.19](https://) with empirical DDA based spectral library.
+-  [Spectronaut v.19 empirical spectral library ](/quant/Analysis_output/Workflows/empirical_spectronaut_v19/input) with empirical DDA based spectral library.
 TC and Lip runs are saved intwo separate parquest files.
--  [Spectronaut v.19](https://) with DIAdirect based on library free appraoch (predicted spectral library).
+-  [Spectronaut v.19 library free](/quant/Analysis_output/Workflows/library-free_spectronaut_v19) (predicted spectral library).
 TC and LiP runs are included in only one parquet file.

-In Pride, you can also find the relative experiment description file and the Human fasta file.
+In the each folder, you can also find the relative experiment description and the Human fasta files.

+📢  **ATTENTION** 📢  : Manuscript is under revision, ftp has a temporary closed access limited only for the reviewers.
+For the time being, contact [us](andrea.argentini@vib-ugent.be) to access the data.

 ## 🚀 How to run an analysis